hamzai7/hello-world/README.md

 Hi!

 I'm learning how to use github.
-The goal is to understand this as soon as possible.
+The goal is to understand Git commands as soon as possible.